Beach House Buying Mistakes To Avoid

 Not Getting A Coastal Home Inspection

 If you only have the standard real estate inspection when you pick your beach house, you may end up with a property that looks fine now but will be destroyed by the next hurricane.
+Home prices get dramatically adjusted after hurricanes and other natural disasters.
 Take the time to find someone with more geological and meteorological knowledge to get a quality coastal home inspection.

 You need someone who can predict erosion rates and explain how the home's orientation may affect its ability to withstand storms.
 Such a detailed inspection might cost a little more and take more time, but it is worth it in the long run.